acm-ndsu/Byte-le-2024/docs/source/index.rst

 brains to control the state-of-the-art proprietary technology: the MOB-BOT - Mining Operating Buddy Bot!

 Refer to this manual anytime you have questions about your short time here.
-If the manual doesn't answer your question, ask us in the server or call us over!
+If the manual doesn't answer your question, call a developer over and they'll answer your question!

 : .. image: after making movie poster, place it here